-On Sunday, both Peter Wertheim and Alex Ryvchin represented the ECAJ in presentations at the inaugural joint ECAJ and AUJS National Advocacy Summit in Sydney.
+Peter Wertheim and Alex Ryvchin represented the ECAJ in presentations at the inaugural joint ECAJ and AUJS National Advocacy Summit.
+Both co-CEOs presented at the Summit in Sydney on 5th August, and Alex also presented at the Melbourne Summit on Sunday, 19th August.

 The Summit aimed to equip students with the skills and knowledge necessary to advocate on campus for Israel and more broadly.